 No Sales Without Marketing

 As with everything, if you don’t market your e-commerce store properly, people won’t find it.
-Here are some ideas how you can make sure people check out your shop:
+Here are some ideas on how you can make sure people check out your shop:

 - Make sure you have optimized your product descriptions for search engines.
 Check out this awesome guide by Chris on Kissmetrics to learn all you need to know about SEO for online stores.